apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### "Cascading" settings

-Many Apostrophe module sections are structured as objects with `add`, `remove`, and sometimes `group` properties.
-This pattern allows these settings to "cascade" from the base classes through to project level classes.
-The subsections help Apostrophe manage inherited settings without requiring those inherited settings be re-declared by developers.
+Many Apostrophe module sections are structured as objects with `add`, `remove`, and `group` properties.
+This pattern allows these settings to "cascade" from the base classes to project level classes without requiring those settings be declared again.

 Use `add` to add additional settings and `remove` to remove existing base class settings.
 Use `group` to organize user facing settings in the editing interface.